Dynabyte/marley/README.md

 ## Use Cases
 PREDICTION <br>
-The client application takes images and tries to check if a face can be found in each image, and if so predict which person is in the image.
+The client application takes images and sends requests to the backend to check if a face can be found in the image, and if so predict which person it is.
 If Marley recognizes a person, it will greet them by name.
 If not, that person will still be greeted without a name and asked to register.

 REGISTRATION <br>
 If a person chooses to register, face encodings are saved along with their name which Marley can then use to recognize them.
 If no face is found, then no greeting is displayed.